Kingscliff, NSW, 2487

 On weekends, live entertainment is available at the local sporting clubs and hotels.

 Week long "Foodie" Festivals are now regular events on the local calendar, while monthly Farmers and Weekend Markets are held at beachside parks; with the Casuarina Farmers' Market on the 1st and 3rd Saturday and Kingscliff Lions Beachside Market on the 2nd and 4th Saturday.

-Four boat ramps provide access to the estuary of the Tweed River and broadwaters.
-An ocean ramp at Kingscliff, ensures many offshore reefs can be reached when conditions for crossing the bar are suitable.
+Tweed River: Four boat ramps provide access to the estuary of the Tweed River and broadwaters.
+An ocean ramp on Cudgen Crerk at Kingscliff, ensures many offshore reefs can be reached when conditions for crossing the bar are suitable.

-Cudgen Creek is a major attraction.
-Riverside reserves offer excellent BBQ and picnic facilities, and sandy shorelines suitable for paddling.
+Cudgen Creek (sometimes mistakenly called "Kingscliff river") is a major attraction.
+Riverside reserves offer excellent BBQ and picnic facilities, and sandy shorelines are suitable for paddling.

 During the warmer months, swimming and snorkeling in estuary is a fun family activity.
-Fishing, canoeing and kayaking along the upper reaches of the creek are also popular activities.
+Fishing, canoeing and kayaking along the upper reaches of the creek are also popular.

 Alternatively, you can hire a BBQ boat or take a river cruise and explore Tweed River.

 Bicycle paths and walking tracks run from Kingscliff to Pottsville Beach in the south.

 Another local attraction is Tropical Fruit World (the original Big Avocado), a working fruit plantation featuring the world's largest variety of rare and tropical fruits, with farm tours, a cafe, fruit shop and gift shop.

 Encompassing Cudgen Lake and Round Mountain, and straddling Clothiers Creek Road, Cudgen Nature Reserve is located 9 km south of Kingscliff.